-- 1. Pursuant to Title IX of the Education Amendments of 1972 and the U.S. Department of Education's implementing regulations, the College's Title IX Coordinator has primary responsibility for coordinating the institution's efforts to comply with and carry out responsibilities under Title IX which prohibits sex discrimination in all operations of the College, as well as retaliation for the purpose of interfering with any right or privilege secured by Title IX. - 2.
+- 1. Pursuant to Title IX of the Education Amendments of 1972 and the U.S. Department of Education's implementing regulations, the College's Title IX Coordinator has primary responsibility for coordinating the institution's efforts to comply with and carry out responsibilities under Title IX which prohibits sex discrimination in all operations of the College, as well as retaliation for the purpose of interfering with any right or privilege securedby Title IX. - 2.
 Gender-based misconduct, violence, and discrimination against students, employees, and other members of the College community (see prohibited conduct) can be a form of sex discrimination under Title IX.
-The Title IX Coordinator oversees the College's response to reports and complaints that involve possible sex discrimination to monitor outcomes, identify address any patterns, and assess affects on the computer so the College. - and address any patterns, and assess effects on the campus climate so the College can address issues that affect the wider school community. - 3.
-Among other tasks, the Title IX Coordinator is the primary individual designated by the College to receive complaints of gender-based misconduct, violence, and discrimination from any member of the College community.
-The Title IX Coordinator or designee conducts initial intake interviews, determines and implements appropriate interim protective measures, handles informal resolutions of appropriate grievances, and directs cases that are not resolved informally to the appropriate body for further investigation and adjudication.
+The Title IX Coordinator oversees the College's response to reports and complaints that involve possible sex discrimination to monitor outcomes, identifyand address any patterns, and assess effects on the campus climate so the College can addressissues that affect the wider school community. - 3.
+Among other tasks, the Title IX Coordinator is the primary individual designated by the College to receive complaints of gender-based misconduct, violence, and discrimination from member of the College community.
+The Title IX Coordinator or designee conducts initialintake interviews, determines and implements appropriate interim protective measures, handles informal resolutions of appropriate grievances, and directs cases that are not resolved informally to the appropriate body for further investigation and adjudication.